Texas Foster Family Association By-laws & Constitution

 PROHIBITED ACTIVITIES: The ASSOCIATION shall not engage in activities other than those which would be in the furtherance of the purposes set forth in ARTICLE 1 of these Bylaws and in no event shall any such activities be in contravention of law or of provisions of the Internal Revenue Code pursuant to which the ASSOCIATION may be granted tax-exempt status by the Internal Revenue Service.

-A. The ASSOCIATION shall not discriminate against any person regardless of sex, race, creed, religion or national origin.
+- The ASSOCIATION shall not discriminate against any person regardless of sex, race, creed, religion, sexual orientation or national origin.
 The ASSOCIATION shall solicit and receive funds for the accomplishment of the purposes stated in these Bylaws.

 PURPOSES.
 The purposes for which the ASSOCIATION is formed are as follows:

-D. To encourage recruitment and retention, education and training of Foster Parents and others working in the foster care programs.
+- To encourage recruitment and retention, education and training of Foster/Adoptive Parents/Kinship Providers and others working in the foster care system.

 DISSOLUTION: If the corporation shall be dissolved, upon such dissolution all assets of the corporation shall be dedicated to a use and purpose for the benefit of Texas children which is tax-exempt pursuant to the Internal Revenue Code in effect.